djboris9/rbac/README.md

 Status: *In development*

 ## Walkthrough
 This walkthrough is based on [./examples/example.go](./examples/example.go).
+It shows a simple setup for authorizing web requests.

 As a first step, import this package and initialize the authorizer: